 Additional PPG documentation may be requested to complete the evaluation.
-The completed evaluation, with recommendations from the UM compliance auditor, is reviewed and presented to the Delegation Oversight Workgroup (DOW) and forwarded with recommendations to the Delegation Oversight Committee (DOC) for approval.
-On approval of the UM delegation or the recommended plan for improvement, written notification is sent to the PPG.
+The completed evaluation, with recommendations from the UM compliance auditor, is reviewed and presented to the Delegation Oversight Workgroup (DOW) and forwarded to the Delegation Oversight Committee (DOC).
 PPGs with extensive improvement plans are monitored closely until the changes are effective.
 A non-compliant PPG may be referred to the DOC for further action.
 Status reports are made to the DOC.
 PPGs not able to maintain the required standards are referred to the DOC for possible revocation of specified delegated activities.